 Ghallanda Halfling Cleric, Bard, or Rogue

 Speaking of characters who would like to run a Tavern, House Ghallanda!
 Eberron has large corporations called the Dragonmarked Houses.
 They’ve used their magically adept bloodlines to monopolize certain industries in the setting.
-I have a few Dragonmarked characters on this list.
+I have a few Dragonmarked characters on my “To Play” wishlist.
 Picking a Dragonmarked race, like picking a religion, immediately puts you into a faction and answers some basic questions about your character’s place in the world.

 One challenge I see with this character is that it is really really easy to make a bard with no combat abilities whatsoever.
-When I think about what spells this character might take I think of Tongues, Create Food, Charm, Suggestion, is this a character that would take Thunderwave?
+When I think about what spells this character might take I think of Tongues, Create Food, Charm, and Suggestion.
+Is this a character that would take Thunderwave?
 Bards are already not really damage dealers but this is pretty bad.
 There’s a minimum level of combat that most 5e characters need to be prepared for and I’m not sure this PC qualifies.
 This character is kind of bordering on NPC with their role as the party valet.
-This character seems like they would be great at using heavy armor and sanctuary and then use the help action like the poor man’s mastermind to boost the party.
+This character seems like they would be great at using heavy armor and sanctuary and then use the help action to boost the party.

 If I had no idea what I was doing or what campaign I was getting into this character would work with anything.
 This would fit into any Eberron party.